 Recent idioms include bromance, a portmanteau word from brother and romance, pertaining to depictions in popular culture of close platonic friendships among men, and brogrammer, a mash-up of brother and programmer that alludes to assertive, masculine computer programmers, a divergence from the stereotype of technologically adept but physically and socially awkward males.

-8 Responses to “The Meanings and Variations of “Brother””
+8 thoughts on “The Meanings and Variations of “Brother””

 I’m always surprised to see typos on this website.
 Doesn’t anyone proofread?